 Pros and Cons

-⊕ Lightest pad on the market
++ Lightest pad on the market

-⊕ Reasonably warm and plush
++ Reasonably warm and plush

-⊗ Underpowered inflation sack
+𑂾Underpowered inflation sack

-The NEMO Tensor Elite was the lightest pad we tested this year, and at just 8.5 ounces, it wasn’t a particularly close race.
+The NEMO Tensor Elite was the lightest pad we tested this year, and at just 8.3 ounces, it wasn’t a particularly close race.
 Luckily, the Tensor Elite wasn’t just light, it also proved reasonably durable and comfortable during testing, surviving 920 miles on the Pacific Crest Trail, plus repeated two- and three-day trips in the Canadian Rockies.
 After all that, the Tensor Elite actually proved comfier and warmer than we expected.
 At 3 inches thick, it’s only a half-inch slimmer than other pads in the Tensor line, and on par with Therm-a-Rest’s NeoAir Xlite and Xtherm pads.
 Our tester who weighs more than 200 pounds reported bottoming out while rolling side-to-side, but testers in the 150 to 180 pound range had no issues.
 The Tensor Elite’s ability to keep us warm was another nice surprise.
 We had no issue pushing this pad into the fall season, with testers reporting that they could begin to feel the cold at temperatures between freezing and 40 degrees.
 NEMO’s reported R-value of 2.4 seems accurate, and goes beyond what we expected from such a lightweight pad.

 As for durability, the Tensor Elite’s 10-denier nylon fabric does require some extra attention.
 After several months of testing, we managed to create a few pinhole leaks—but that was only once we abandoned careful campsite selection in favor of stress-testing the pad against rocks, gravel, and brush.
 Our PCT tester, Camille Wood-Foucar, slept with a thin foam pad beneath the Tensor each night and never encountered a leak.

 In addition to its light weight, this pad packs down incredibly small.
 “It’s amazing how far the technology has come,” said our tester in British Columbia.
 “This thing is tiny, about the size of a fist when rolled up.”
 Testers also said the pad was quiet—there’s the swoosh of nylon, but none of the dreaded crinkle.
-And the soft TPU inflation valve was easy to use and remove for rapid deflation.
+And the soft plastic inflation valve was easy to use and remove for rapid deflation.
 One downside: Testers thought the supplied inflation sack, which narrowed down to just a small channel near the valve, didn’t move enough air.
 But thanks to the Tensor Elite’s relatively small size, ditching the sack in favor of using lung power wasn’t a big deal.

 Size: Regular, Regular Wide, Large

-Weight: 1.6 lbs (regular), 1.9 lbs (regular wide), 2 lbs (large)
+Weight: 1 lb 9 oz (regular), 1 lb 14 oz (regular wide), 2 lbs (large)

 R-Value: 4.7